eimhinr/eimhinr.github.io/arch-portfolio.md

 ## Pascall + Watson • Building Information Model Coordinator • *11/2016 - 07/2018*

+> Pascall+Watson Architects, founded in 1956, is an international architecture and design firm known for its innovative and sustainable solutions.
+With studios across the UK, Europe, and the Middle East, they specialize in diverse sectors including aviation, education, healthcare, and leisure.
+Their collaborative approach ensures each project reflects the client's vision, creating impactful spaces that serve communities.
+Pascall+Watson is committed to environmental and social responsibility, continually pushing the boundaries of what's possible in architecture and design.

 Due to the confidential nature of this project, information shared here is limited to what is publicly available.